What is "IF"?

-From coffee shops to 1,000 seat performing arts centers, I have loved performing for and collaborating with people who have no musical background to professional musicians.
-These programs provide a fun and creative musical experience for universities, museums, business wellness events, and social groups.
+From coffee shops to 1,000 seat performing arts centers, I have loved performing for and collaborating with people who have no formal music training to professional musicians.
+These programs provide a fun and creative musical experience for universities, performing arts organizations, museums, business wellness events, and social groups.

 My programs include a variety of interdisciplinary elements, lengths, and potential to be tailored to meet your community's needs.
 You'll find them organized here by Concerts, Interdisciplinary Performances, and Workshops.